ScottGeek/CommanderGQL/README.md

 ![Image of Voyager Generated Page](Docs/Images/screenshot-localhost-5000-graphql-voyager-1614195588800.png)

-This web inteface will allow one walk the data models in the code and see relationships for Queries, Mutations, etc.
+This web interface will allow one walk the data models in the code and see relationships for Queries, Mutations, etc.

 To test the API, one should really try Insomnia https://insomnia.rest/.
 This API tester appears to have a good interface for running API endpoints.
 But of course this is not required.
 When using Hot Chocolate, there is an interface that comes built in.